sUNC-Utilities/docs.sunc.su/docs/Instances/getnilinstances.md

     end
 end
 ```
+!!! warning "Performance Issue"

-!!! warning "Calling `getnilinstances()` repeatedly in tight loops may impact performance, especially in games with frequent object creation and destruction."
+    Calling `#!luau getnilinstances` repeatedly in tight loops may impact `performance`, especially in games with frequent object creation and destruction."